meinside/dotfiles/bin/termux/README.md

 #### add a user with separate home directory

-Add a user and exit,
+In proot-distro, add a sudoer and exit,

 ```bash
 $ useradd -U -m -s `which zsh` USERNAME